kiwi0fruit/sugartex/README.md

 # SugarTeX

 SugarTeX is a more readable LaTeX language extension and transcompiler to LaTeX.
 Designed to be used instead of `$formula$` insertions to markdown.

 See [SugarTeX documentation](https://github.com/kiwi0fruit/sugartex/blob/master/sugartex.md).

+I use Markdown with Python code blocks for document programming via [Pandoctools](https://github.com/kiwi0fruit/pandoctools) (like R-Markdown).

+Both Python and Markdown are very readable languages.
+Unfortunately LaTeX is not like this.
+So I wrote SugaTeX extension+transpiler that is highly readable.
+In order to achieve this it heavily uses Unicode so that SugarTeX install instructions even have recommended monospace font fallback chains.
+And more: [SugarTeX Completions](#sugartex-completions-for-atom) Atom package helps write all that Unicode in a moment.

+I am trying to incorporate LaTeX into .md using the Markdown Philosophy of "you should write something that's readable as plain text, without compilation, also".

+Example of input to output conversion is at the end of [this PDF](https://github.com/kiwi0fruit/sugartex/blob/master/sugartex.pdf?raw=true).

 ## Install